Japanese destroyer Samidare (1935): Battle of Vella Lavella

 At 20:00, Samidare spotted the American destroyers at 11,000 yards as the Japanese ships enacted multiple simultaneous turns over the course of an hour, making them perfect targets for the American guns.
 Selfridge, Chevalier, and O'Bannon together dumped 14 torpedoes, then opened fire at 3,200 yards; their target was Yūgumo.
-She immediately took five 5-inch (127 mm) shell hits and began to loose speed while firing her own guns and eight torpedoes.
+She immediately took five 5-inch (127 mm) shell hits and began to lose speed while firing her own guns and eight torpedoes.
 Many more shell hits caused her to lose all rudder control, stop dead in the water, and burn furiously, before at least one of the American torpedoes made its mark, causing Yūgumo to immediately explode and sink with the loss of 138 sailors.

-Immediately afterwards, the American destroyers spotted Samidare and Shigure at 9,000 yards and perused.
+Immediately afterwards, the American destroyers spotted Samidare and Shigure at 9,000 yards and pursued.
 Shells rained around Samidare, but none hit as Samidare radioed Shigure for orders as a command to turn left for a torpedo charge commenced.
 However, one of eight torpedoes from the dying Yūgumo hit Cheavlier and forced the destroyer to join her in death with the loss of 54 men, but not before colliding with O'Bannon and taking that ship out of action.
 Selfridge continued to engage the enemy, her eight 5-inch (127 mm) guns straddled Samidare and Shigure several times but scored no direct hits as her course presented a perfect torpedo broadside, and in response the two Japanese destroyers at 8,500 yards together fired 16 torpedoes at their opponent, then opened fire.
 About 5 minutes later, one of Samidare's torpedoes gouged into Selfridge's bow, killing 50 sailors.
-The ship's bow was torn off as was the ship's turret 1, while turret 2 had it's shields blasted off and hung by a thread.
+The ship's bow was torn off as was the ship's turret 1, while turret 2 had its shields blasted off and hung by a thread.
 Seldridge attempted to steam in reverse, but a minute later the boilers lost power as the destroyer stopped dead in the water.
 She was taken out of action for six months and heavily reconstructed thanks to Samidare's torpedo hit.
 Samidare's crew were under the assumption her and Shigure's torpedoes hit multiple enemy cruisers, and with all three US destroyers taken out of action - Chevalier sinking and O'Bannon and Selfridge badly damaged - a victory was concluded, prompting Samidare to turn 90 degrees to port and join the transport force in reaching Rabaul.